vtex/node-vtex-api/README.md

 # VTEX Apps Client for Node

-This client enables Node developers to quickly integrate with the VTEX Workspaces API.
+This client enables Node developers to quickly integrate with the VTEX Apps API.

 ## Getting started